These Are Hollywood’s Biggest Beauty Risk-Takers

 The Bold Beauty: Rihanna

 Our favorite “good girl gone bad” really needs no explanation.
-Ever since she chopped off her hair and dyed it black over a decade ago, the singer, actress, and beauty boss has continued to set trends on and off the red carpet.
-And with the launch of her wildly successful company Fenty Beauty, the 30-year-old has zeroed in on not only creating more inclusive makeup, but creating new ways to wear it, too.
+Ever since she chopped off her hair and dyed it black more than a decade ago, the singer, actress, and beauty boss has continued to set trends on and off the red carpet.
+And with the launch of her wildly successful company Fenty Beauty, the 30-year-old has zeroed in on not only creating more inclusive makeup but creating new ways to wear it, too.

 Ono, who also worked with Amber Rose, is responsible for all of Rihanna’s #fentyfaces thus far, and although the makeup pro’s got the skills needed to collaborate with one of Hollywood’s biggest beauty icons, she’s still learning some unexpected tricks.
 In an interview with E!
 Online, she revealed: